IIT Madras: BS Degree in Aeronautics and Space Technology

+In February 2026, IIT Madras launched a Bachelor of Science in Aeronautics and Space Technology, offered fully online through the Centre for Outreach and Digital Education (CODE) in collaboration with the Department of Aerospace Engineering.
+The programme is designed to prepare graduates for roles in public sector undertakings, private aerospace companies, and engineering analysis firms, and is aligned with national priorities in aviation, unmanned aerial vehicles, and space manufacturing.
+The curriculum is organised across four areas: aerodynamics of aerospace vehicles; flight dynamics, orbital mechanics and controls; aerospace structural analysis; and gas turbine and rocket propulsion.
+The programme is open to Class 12 graduates with Physics and Mathematics, without requiring JEE.
+It offers three exit levels — a foundation certificate, a Diploma in Aeronautics, and the BS degree — consistent with the National Education Policy 2020.
+Fee waivers of up to 75% are available for eligible learners.

 Diploma Courses at IITM

-IITM also offers Diploma in Programming and a Diploma in Data Science separately.
-Students who've completed a UG degree or have completed at least two years of an undergrad degree are eligible to sit for the DAD qualifier exam (duration: 3 hours for Diploma in programming and 4 hours for that of Data science), which serves as the entrance test for these programmes.
+IITM also offers direct admission to the Diploma in Programming and the Diploma in Data Science as part of the multiple-entry multiple-exit scheme of the BS in Data Science and Applications.
+Students who have completed at least two years of an undergrad degree are eligible to sit for the DAD qualifier exam (duration: 3 hours for Diploma in Programming and 4 hours for that of Data Science), which serves as the direct entrance test for these diploma programmes.
+Students completing both diplomas can continue on in the BS track.

 Research Centres

 Robert Bosch Centre for Data Science and AI (RBC DSAI)

 The RBCDSAI was set up in 2017 with funding from the institute to encourage interdisciplinary research.
 In the last 5 years, it has grown to be the pre-eminent multidisciplinary research centre for Data Science and AI in India.
 It is one of the country's largest groups in network analytics and deep reinforcement learning.

 Centre for Responsible AI

-Google has granted IIT Madras $1 million for setting up India's first multidisciplinary Centre for Responsible AI.
+Google has granted IIT Madras $1 million for setting up India's first multidisciplinary Centre for Responsible AI, led by Prof. Balaraman Ravindran.